elisa-aleman/elisa-aleman.github.io/en/_posts/2022-06-28-pride-month.md

         - and so on
 - Use outdated terminology:
     - Gender Identity Disorder (Not a disorder DSM5)
-    - Sex change (It’s more complicated, and it’s not a change)
+    - Sex change (It's more complicated, and it's not a change)
-    - Transsexual (It’s about gender, not sex)
+    - Transsexual (It's about gender, not sex)
     - Hermaphrodite (That's for animals, not people!)
     - Transvestite (It's cross-dressing, and unrelated to gender)
 - Use offensive or discriminatory terminology